AhmedMourad0/no-copy/README.md

 User("Ahmed", "+201234567890").copy(phoneNumber = "Happy birthday!") // copy is private in User
 ```

-*However, mirroring internal constructors is not currently support.*

-*For now, consider using `@Shatter` instead and provide your own cloning method.*

 ## Installation (not published yet)

 Apply the gradle plugin: